brayyyyyy42/GoGoQuery/README.md

 # GoGoQuery
-GoGoQuery is a desktop-based marketplace application developed using Java and Java GUI, with XAMPP and SQL for database management.
-It supports user and product management, transaction processing, and centralized data storage, focusing on efficient workflows and a reliable buying and selling experience.
-GoGoQuery Marketplace Application

 GoGoQuery is a desktop-based marketplace application designed to facilitate digital buying and selling through a structured and user-friendly system.
 The application was developed using Java with Java GUI for the user interface, and is supported by XAMPP and an SQL database for data management.